 Figure 5 – Panels (a), (b), and (c) show the reliability diagrams for the accumulation period ending at t+24 (day 1 forecast) and for VRT >=0.2, 10, and 50 mm/12h, respectively.
-The reliability diagrams show forecasts probabilities up to 10%, while the full range of forecast probabilities is shown in the correspondent inserts.
+The main panels show forecast probabilities up to 10%, while the full range of forecast probabilities is shown in the corresponding inserts.
 Panels (d), (e), and (f) display the sharpness diagrams for the same accumulation period and VRTs.
 Panels (g), (h), and (i) display the real (continuous lines) and binormal ROC curves for the same accumulation period and VRTs.
 Points (A), (B), and (C) in VRT = 10 and 50 mm/12h show the last meaningful points in the real ROC curves, respectively, for ENS, Single-WT ecPoint and Multiple-WT-ecPoint.
 The turquoise, orange and grey lines represent ENS, ecPoint_MultipleWT and ecPoint_SingleWT, respectively.